 cmake -C options.cmake ..

 The options.cmake file contains your customization.
 CMake syntax must be used, an example of such an options file is given below.
 It specifies that you want a Debug build (the default is Release) and not use OpenMP.

 If you want to build with Python bindings for the parser and the simulator, the you must turn it on in the call to cmake.
-Do this by adding the “-DUSE_MPI=1” option to the cmake calls, or if using an options.cmake file add the line
+Do this by adding the “-DENABLE_PYTHON=ON -DENABLE_EMBEDDED_PYTHON=ON -DOPM_INSTALL_PYTHON” option to the cmake calls, or if using an options.cmake file add the line

 to your options.cmake file.